-After the election of a new Student Government in the first semester of an academic year, the previous Student Government representatives shall retain their position until the end of the first semester, during which time two (2) regular meetings must be held.
-Within the course of these meetings the newly elected representatives shall become familiar with the procedure and organization of Student Government.
-With the beginning of the spring semester, the new Student Government representatives will assume their positions.
+After the election of the new Student Government in the first semester of an academic year, the previous Student Government Representatives shall retain their positions until the end of the first semester, during which two regular meetings must be held.
+Within the course of these meetings, the newly elected Representatives shall become familiar with the procedure and organization of the Student Government.
+With the beginning of the spring semester, the new Student Government Representatives will assume their positions.